Hacker0x01/docs.hackerone.com/docs/hackers/warp-client-config.md

 * [Linux](#linux)

 ### Windows
-1. Go to account preferences in the client.
-Click **Login with Cloudflare Zero Trust**.
+1. Go to account preferences in the client, and click **Login with Cloudflare Zero Trust**.
 2. Fill in the team domain and click **OK**:
 ![image](./images/warp_win_teams.png)
 > **Note:** If you do not know the team domain please contact support.